jtmanningm/Aflac-Data/README.md

 ## Results ##

-The results of the analysis will be presented in the form of a report or presentation, with insights and recommendations for policy makers and individuals.
+The results of the analysis will be presented in the form of an Executive Summary, with insights and recommendations for policy makers and individuals.

-Requirements
+## Requirements ##

 Python 3.x
 pandas, numpy, matplotlib, seaborn
 API key from BLS and FRED